 2. Register With a Qatar-based Recruitment Agency

-Alternatively – and perhaps the simplest way to find a job in Qatar – is to register with a recruitment agency who deals with schools and language centres.
+Alternatively – and perhaps the simplest way to find a job in Qatar – is to register with a recruitment agency that deals with schools and language centers.
 Once you’re registered, your agent will send prospective jobs your way and prepare you for an online interview.

 How to Prepare for Your Job Interview in Qatar

 Once you have an interview or two lined up, it’s time to do your homework.
 Research all you can about the school and its curriculum.
-Scour reviews and forums for testimonials from other teachers.
-But always take those reviews with a pinch of salt.
+Scour reviews and forums for testimonials from other teachers on Glassdoor.
+But always take those reviews with a pinch of salt as there are always two sides to a story.

 Prepare your answers as you would any other job interview.
 Expect to be asked about your teaching qualifications, educational background, teaching experience, and motivations.